migueldeicaza/SwiftGodot/Sources/SwiftGodot/SwiftGodot.docc/WorkingInVsCode.md

 #### Windows

+Windows does not deal well with long paths, so you should make sure that you either checkout your SwiftGodot into a toplevel directory, or use the Windows `subst` command to map a drive name to the location that contains your SwiftGodot builds.

 If you are developing on Windows, your `libraries` and `dependencies` will need to be specified as `windows.debug.x86_64` and your libraries will be compiled into `.dll` files, so that these sections should look like this: